Hands-on Gear Review

 Manufacturer: Black Diamond

 The Black Diamond Rocklock is Black Diamond's largest belay and rappel locking carabiner and it's an overall great deal.
 It was the highest rated $10 carabiner and scored only behind the Petzl Attache 3D, which was double the price.
 This is a good belay carabiner for sport climbing, top roping or gym climbing because it is easy to handle and a great value at $10 for such a large carabiner.
 It is not ideal for multi-pitch or mountaineering because it is on the heavy and bulky side.
 If you are looking for a locking carabiner to load up on, we would go with a smaller and less expensive locking carabiner like the Black Diamond Quicksilver Screwgate.
 The screw-gate gate model is good for top roping or as an all-around anchor or backup carabiner in winter or any season.
-If you want to ultimate big biner, it's a close call between this and the Dmm Boa but the Boa is double the price.
-If you want a belay carabiner that would also work great on multi-pitch climbs in the same price range, check out the Mad Rock Ultra Tech HMS and the Wild Country Synergy Light.
+If you want the ultimate big biner, it's a close call between this and the Dmm Boa but the Boa is double the price.
+If you want a belay carabiner that would also work great on multi-pitch climbs in the same price range, check out the Mad Rock Ultra Tech HMS and the Wild Country Synergy.

 View our complete Locking Carabiner Review to see how this product compared to others.